Rattlesnake Ledge and Rattlesnake Mountain

 Because the trail’s full round-trip distance to and from either trailhead may be excessive for most (22.00 miles/35.40 km), this profile is divided into two more manageable hikes, each just under 10.00 miles/16.00 km round-trip, one beginning at the east end’s Rattlesnake Lake and attaining the ledges and East Peak, and the other beginning at the west end’s Snoqualmie Point Park and reaching Stan’s Overlook and Grand Prospect.
 For those wishing to go further in either direction, East Peak and Grand Prospect are separated by approximately 1.10 miles/1.80 km of dense forest and clear-cut.

 Given the mountain’s proximity to Puget Sound and relatively low elevation, it is generally hikeable year round.
 However, it can receive significant snowfall in winter, which, even if not present at the trailheads, accumulates and deepens quickly as the trail climbs, often trodden to ice by the many foregoing visitors.
 Be sure to check recent trip reports at the “Additional Trail Info” links below before setting forth and take appropriate footwear.
 And, given their relative ease of access, the ledges are often thronged with hikers throughout the day.
 Try arriving early to enjoy the views without the distracting crowds, especially those inevitable few who teeter on the literal brink of disaster at the ledges’ edges.
+The western route crisscrosses the Raging River State Forest Mountain Bike Trail System.
+Intersections are clearly marked, but do watch for bikers while crossing.

 EASTERN ROUTE — RATTLESNAKE LAKE TO RATTLESNAKE LEDGE AND EAST PEAK